GRA to expand tax compliance measures to raise needed revenue for development

 He said the shop owners had clearly violated the regulations of VAT, and added that the Authority had expanded its scope by adding general tax compliance test.

-“It looks like we have more grounds to cover beuacuse a lot more businesses are not registered and those who are registered are doing selective insurance of VAT invoice.”
+“It looks like we have more grounds to cover because a lot more businesses are not registered and those who are registered are doing selective insurance of VAT invoice.”

 “What it means is that we have to do a lot more complaince checks,” he said.